 If I am the only adult with the kids the largest kid walks in the front and the littlest close to me.

 We have taught our kids how to make their voice carry, what bear scat looks like, and to keep their heads up scanning the woods for wildlife.

 We try to remind our kids to make extra noise when approaching blind corners in the trail, noisy waters, or when hiking on windy days (because bears might not be alerted by your smell).

 We’ll play games like I spy in the woods or when I spot an animal I’ll make them find it instead of me just showing them where it is.

 Go out and have fun

 The intention of this article was to arm you, not alarm you.
-You now have plenty of information on bear safety with kids.
+If you’d like to learn a little more, check out this article also about staying safe in bear country.
 Remember, in most cases, if you’re in a group and making noise, you’ll never encounter a bear.
 And, if you do, stay calm, be loud, and leave the bear alone.

 P.S.
 Bear safety is serious stuff.
 If you live in or are adventuring in an area frequented by bears you should also always try to get some local advice regarding the bears for that area.

 - Save this article to Pinterest so you’ll be able to find it again and remind yourself of these kids and bear safety tips before you head out into the woods.